Quick Links

 English literature and language are the gateway to a better understanding of human nature, life, history and everything else!
 Reading and writing are at the core of learning and therefore communication and language skills are a basic human right.

-Language and literature equip young people with the knowledge and skills needed to participate as citizens of the world.
+Language and Literature equip young people with the knowledge and skills needed to participate as citizens of the world.
 Control over their language gives them power and control over their destinations.
 This power ranges from terms and conditions and small print to the moral and ethical questions or our society.
 Finally, reading is pure escapism from a busy and problematic world – it transports you into a new setting, meeting characters that inspire and surprise you.
 Reading for pleasure will change your perspective on everything.

 In Key Stage 4 we want our students to be as prepared as they can possibly be for the GCSE English Literature and Language exams without taking away their love of the subject.
 It is now that we reap the harvest of our thematic focus as all the six themes students have studied throughout key stage 3 are explored in depth in our GCSE texts.
 We achieve competitive GCSE results in both English Literature and English Language and have been consistently building on these for the last three years.